mwchase/class-namespaces/docs/namespaces.rst

 Namespaces
 ==========

 Class Namespaces provides a small collection of types.
+Neither type has public methods of interest; they are used solely in the context of Python's own protocols.

 Namespaceable
 -------------